In this Trijicon SRO VS RMR side by side comparison. Let's check out their specs, battery compartment design, field of view and some user tips.

 Both optics are open emitter designs.

-- Under normal use, both optics are reliable.
+- Under normal use, both optics are very reliable.
+SRO can be used for daily carry

 - Conceal carry under clothing without cleaning - Dirt and particles can fall in there and obscure the emitter screen